maggiesychen/fetalheartmap/README.md

 | `01_sceptre_trans.smk` | SCEPTRE calibration / power / discovery, cis and trans |
 | `02_per_guide_knockdown.smk` | per-gRNA knockdown of the CHD target panel |

-Still to come: cNMF and program-level DE, and the paper figures.

 ---

 ## What this stage does